 Options for Apartment Composting

 There are a few different choices you can make when deciding how to begin composting in your apartment.
-The most popular of these apartment compost choices include the following:
+The most popular of these choices include the following:

 - Worm Bin – This method involves setting up a bin with dirt, composting material, and plenty of worms to process everything.